 - Drilling their oddly-shaped cores means the weight block may be hit.

 You can go for a pre-drilled product or draw your horns in by buying a house ball.
 They come in multiple sizes based on the weight of the equipment.
 The low-end has small sizes to accommodate weak or small hands for kids while the high-end conform to adult or senior bowlers.

 Products fine-tuned for your hand render more control and diminish fatigue or injury.
-Brand new bowling ball and un-drilled products mean you can have your hand measured and corresponding pitches engraved in a pro shop.
+Brand new bowling balls and un-drilled products mean you can have your hand measured and corresponding pitches engraved in a pro shop.

 Some stores offer custom drilling free if you add an item to your cart.
 And a custom drilling fee will not empty your wallet making it worthwhile.